DSR-RHIT/me447-visualizing-data/cm/week-04_assignments.md

 week 4
 ------

-Portfolio progress.
+New portfolio work.
 By the end of the week you should be able to

 -   Begin looking for graphical lies to redesign
 -   Developing your data and table for D4 Tables

+Continuing portfolio progress

 -   Revise earlier graphs and critiques based on the roundtable discussions
 -   Revise the citations used based on the assigned readings